jackdewinter/pymarkdown/newdocs/src/plugins/rule_md003.md

 ### Readability

-Consistent heading styles improve document readability and maintainability.
-Inconsistent heading styles can cause confusion for readers and accessibility tools, making it difficult to parse the document structure visually or programmatically.
+Inconsistent heading styles make a document harder for human readers and assistive-technology users to scan and navigate; a single, consistent heading style keeps the structure visually and programmatically predictable.

 ## Examples

 ### Failure Scenarios

-This rule triggers when more than one heading style is used within a given document and the `consistent` style is used.
-In the following example, because the `consistent` style is used by default, the first heading establishes the style as `atx`, causing the rule to generate failures for the second and third headings.
+This rule triggers when a document mixes more than one heading style under the default `consistent` style — for example, combining `atx`, `atx_closed`, and `setext` headings in the same document.

 ```Markdown
 ## Atx Heading Without Closing Hashes